WICG/display-locking/README.md

 when rendering [\[1\]](#foot-notes) work happens.
 More concretely, the goals
 are:

-* Avoid rendering work for content not visible to the user
+* Avoid rendering and layout measurement work for content not visible to the user
 * Support [user-agent features](https://github.com/WICG/display-locking/blob/master/user-agent-features.md)
   and all layout algorithms (e.g. responsive design, flexbox, grid) for this